a1d4r/image-resizer/README.md

 # Image resizer web application

 Web service providing API for resizing images.
-A user can create task with image.
-Eventually, it will be executed, and will be available in original resolution, 64x64 and 32x32.
+A user can create task with an image to compress.
+Eventually, it will be executed and become available in original resolution, 64x64 and 32x32.

 ## Description: